 Jon joined Watsi on March 12th, 2013.
-Six years ago, Jon became the 23rd member to automatically support a new Watsi patient every month.
-Since then, 6,449 more people have become monthly donors!
-Jon's most recent donation traveled 8,800 miles to support Khna, a taxi driver from Cambodia, to fund spinal surgery.
+Seven years ago, Jon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jon's most recent donation traveled 8,700 miles to support Evaline, a seven-year-old girl from Tanzania, to fund clubfoot repair surgery.

 Khna is a 31-year-old taxi driver from Cambodia.
 He got married only five months ago, and his wife is a farmer.
 In his free time he enjoys playing volleyball with his friends, going for walks with his wife, and making improvements to his home.
 In August 2020, Khna fell out of a tree from a height of five meters.
 He was able to get up and walk home, but later that night he started feeling pain in his back.
 Now he is experiencing numbness in his legs and an inability to control urine flow.
 He has come to our partner facility, Children's Surgical Centre (CSC), where doctors will be able to perform a spinal implant procedure which will alleviate the pressure on the spinal nerves.
 This will allow him to regain feeling in his legs and walk easily again.
 Khna told us, "I hope that this surgery will go well, and that I can recover quickly.
 I will work hard to regain strength and walk like normal."